BitcoinDesign/Guide/guide/how-it-works/coin-selection.md

 # Coin selection

 Coin selection is the process of choosing which [UTXOs](https://bitcoin.design/guide/glossary/#unspent-transaction-output-utxo) (or “coins”) to use as inputs when making an on-chain bitcoin payment.
-For payments on the Lightning network, coin selection is only relevant for the transaction that opens the lightning channel.
+For payments on the Lightning Network, coin selection is only relevant for the transaction that opens the lightning channel.

 Coin selection can be [**automatic**](#automatic-coin-selection), and handled by the wallet application.
 Or it can be [**manual**](#manual-coin-selection-aka-coin-control), letting the user control which coins are used.